Why you might consider an 84-month car loan

 If you really need a seven-year loan to buy your dream vehicle, take that as a sign that it's well out of your price range.

-Unlike a house, a vehicle would never be considered an investment.
+Unlike a house, vehicles almost never appreciate in value over time.
 So making a commitment to long-term financing is not a good idea.